BuckRogers1965/Physics-Unit-Coordinate-System/docs/Escape_Velocity.md

 Our goal is to reveal that this formula is equivalent to a dimensionless universal speed ratio ($\beta$) multiplied by the speed of light ($c$).

+The sqrt is suposed to be over the denominator as well, but there seems to be a bug in the rendering.
+So in all these formulas see that the square rood symbol encompasses the denominator too.

 ---

 ## 2. Express Quantities in Scaled Natural Units